AMS-Data-G13/AMS-Data-G13.github.io/_pages/assignment-1.md

 In Figure 2 circle markers indicate berths for passenger ships and triangle markers indicate embarkation and disembarkation points for commercial transport.
 This suggests that if we choose the swim route sensibly, the race will have less impact on commercial water transport and on the route of canal boat trips.

 ![Figure 2](/images/boat.jpg)
-<font color="grey"> (Figure 2, Source: </font>[Data Amsterdam](https://data.amsterdam.nl/data/bag/adressen/?center=52.3701361%2C4.8997119&lagen=water-ligplaatssegmenten_groot%7Cwater-ligplaatssegmenten_middel%7Cwater-ligplaatssegmenten_klein%7Cwater-ligplaatssegmenten_onbemand%7Cwater-ligplaatssegmenten_waterfietsen%7Cwater-op_afstaplocaties_passagiersvaart%7Cwater-op_afstaplocaties_passagiersvaart_laden_lossen%7Cwater-laden_lossen_transport_over_water%7Cwater-exclusieve_op_afstaplocatie_passagiersvaart&legenda=true))
+<span style="color:grey"> (Figure 2, Source: </span>[Data Amsterdam](https://data.amsterdam.nl/data/bag/adressen/?center=52.3701361%2C4.8997119&lagen=water-ligplaatssegmenten_groot%7Cwater-ligplaatssegmenten_middel%7Cwater-ligplaatssegmenten_klein%7Cwater-ligplaatssegmenten_onbemand%7Cwater-ligplaatssegmenten_waterfietsen%7Cwater-op_afstaplocaties_passagiersvaart%7Cwater-op_afstaplocaties_passagiersvaart_laden_lossen%7Cwater-laden_lossen_transport_over_water%7Cwater-exclusieve_op_afstaplocatie_passagiersvaart&legenda=true))

 Concerned about the safety of athletes, we can base our discussion on Amber's research.
 Its research aims to simulate the quality of urban surface water in the Somerlust in Amsterdam and to link water quality to health risks for participants in swimming activities (Figure 3).

 ![Figure 3](/images/map.jpg)
-<font color="grey"> (Figure 3, Map showing the waters of Amsterdam and the track of the ACS in relation to the location of Somerlust, Source:  </font>[(Swim) water quality modelling in the city
+<span style="color:grey"> (Figure 3, Map showing the waters of Amsterdam and the track of the ACS in relation to the location of Somerlust, Source: </span>[(Swim) water quality modelling in the city
 of Amsterdam](https://edepot.wur.nl/528034))

 -----